wp-plugins/eshop-invoice/readme.txt

 Tested up to: 3.4

-Stable tag: 0.1
+Stable tag: 0.2

 License: GPLv2 or later

-Invoice and Client interface plugin to the eshop (http://wordpress.org/extend/plugins/eshop/) plugin.
+Invoice and Client interface plugin to the "eShop for Wordpress" plugin.